zmkfirmware/zmk/docs/docs/behaviors/hold-tap.md

 ### Advanced Configuration

-A code example which configures a mod-tap setting that works with homerow mods:
+This example configures a hold-tap that works well for homerow mods:

 ```
 #include <behaviors.dtsi>